howardisaacson/Introduction-to-Astronomy-Research-2018/Week2/README.md

    - Git clone this repository.
    - Show advantage of Jupyter, Jupyter labs over Ipython.
    - Quick overview of Scipy, Astropy

+3) How to read a scientific paper

+3) Writing prompt

 ### Numpy: